-Participation in the Wisconsin Retirement System is mandatory for those employed at least one-third time for at least one year.
+Participation in the Wisconsin Retirement System is immediate and mandatory for those employed at least one-third time for at least one year.
 For academic year appointments, one academic year meets WRS qualifications.
+One-third time is equivalent to a 28% academic year or a 21% annual year appointment.
+Those not immediately eligible are covered after one year if they work one-third time in the preceding year.
+Visiting staff who are on leave from another educational institution are excluded by state law from WRS coverage for the first twelve months of university employment.

 Under the WRS, there are both employer and employee required contributions.
-The employee required and employer required contributions are each equal to 5% of the employee's annual WRS-covered earnings (total of 10%).
-The University pays the entire WRS contribution on the employee's behalf-a total of 10% of the employee's WRS earnings.
+The employee required and employer required contributions are each equal to 5.1% of the non-executive employee's annual WRS-covered earnings (total of 10.2%).
+The University pays the entire WRS contribution on the employee's behalf-a total of 10.2% of the non-executive employee's WRS earnings.
 If the employee leaves WRS employment prior to retirement age, he or she is eligible to receive the employee contribution (5%) plus accrued interest.